 \

 {\bf Trees and melonic graphs.} Let us describe the colored graphs of vanishing order, which have been extensively studied in the literature. {\it Melonic graphs} are series-parallel colored graphs which appear in the context of random tensor models \cite{CritBehavior,Uncolor, Dartois}.
 They are obtained by recursively inserting pairs of vertices linked by $q$ edges, as shown in Fig.~\ref{fig:InsertMelon}, starting from the only colored graph with two vertices (left of Fig.~\ref{fig:MelonicGraphs}).
-Melonic graphs can equivalently be defined as the colored graphs in $\tilde \bG^q$ which satisfy the following identity: \footnote{They have a vanishing Gurau degree \cite{Uncolor}.} \be q+(q-1)\bigl(\frac{1}2V(G) - R_0(G)\bigr) - F_0(G) = 0, \ee or equivalently, \be \deltaS_0(G) = (q-1)\bigl(R_0(G) - 1\bigr). \ee The colored graphs of order $\deltaS_0 = 0$, i.e.~those which $\Psi$ maps to trees, are melonic graphs which in addition have a single 0-residue (they are SYK graphs) \cite{blt}.
-Indeed, in the recursive construction of Fig.~\ref{fig:InsertMelon} for an SYK melonic graph, the edge on which a pair of vertices is inserted must not be of color 0, and it is easily seen that a white vertex in a $q$-constellation incident to $q-1$ leaves whose colors are not $i\in\llbracket 1, q\rrbracket$ corresponds to an insertion as in Fig.~\ref{fig:InsertMelon} on an edge of color $i\neq 0$ in the colored graph. \begin{prop} The bijection $\Psi$ maps the melonic SYK graphs in $\bG^q$ to the trees in $\bS^q$. \end{prop} An example of a rooted melonic SYK graph is shown on the right of Fig.~\ref{fig:MelonicGraphs} for $q=3$.
+Melonic graphs can equivalently be defined as the colored graphs in $\tilde \bG^q$ that satisfy the following identity:\footnote{They have a vanishing Gurau degree \cite{Uncolor}.} \be q+(q-1)\bigl(\frac{1}2V(G) - R_0(G)\bigr) - F_0(G) = 0, \ee or equivalently, \be \deltaS_0(G) = (q-1)\bigl(R_0(G) - 1\bigr). \ee The colored graphs of order $\deltaS_0 = 0$, i.e.~those that $\Psi$ maps to trees (constellations of vanishing excess), are melonic graphs which in addition have a single 0-residue (they are SYK graphs) \cite{blt}.
+Indeed, in the recursive construction of Fig.~\ref{fig:InsertMelon} for an SYK melonic graph, the edge on which a pair of vertices is inserted must not be of color 0, and it is easily seen that in a $q$-constellation, a white vertex incident to $q-1$ leaves whose colors are not $i\in\llbracket 1, q\rrbracket$ corresponds to an insertion as in Fig.~\ref{fig:InsertMelon} on an edge of color $i\neq 0$ in the colored graph (a leaf is a vertex of valency one). \begin{prop} The bijection $\Psi$ maps the melonic SYK graphs in $\bG^q$ to the trees in $\bS^q$. \end{prop} An example of a rooted melonic SYK graph is shown on the right of Fig.~\ref{fig:MelonicGraphs} for $q=3$.

 Note that this is also true for $q=2$, although in that case a melonic SYK 3-colored graph is dual to a unicellular planar bipartite map.
 Another remark is that the 0-residue $G_{\hat 0}$ is also a melonic graph, and in general, deleting the edges of a given color in a $(q+1)$-colored melonic graph, one is left with a collection of melonic graphs with $q$ colors.